Get Approved for up to $35,000 in 3 minutes

 The good news is that you’re saving money and bucking a worrisome trend of Canadians saving less and less.
 The benefits of saving money can’t be overstated: savings can cushion you against life’s financial shocks, provide for your retirement years, and bring you closer to your major economic goals.

-While it’s advisable to have both an RRSP and TFSA, there’s often only so many free dollars to spread around each pay period.
-If you’re in the position to choose one or the other, we’re going to help the decision by breaking down the difference between an RRSP and TFSA, including the benefits of each, the contribution limits, which is right for you and much more.
+While it’s advisable to have both an RRSP and TFSA, there are often only so many free dollars to spread around each pay period.
+If you’re in the position to choose one or the other, we’re going to help the decision by breaking down the difference between an RRSP and a TFSA, including the benefits of each, the contribution limits, which is right for you and much more.

 What is the difference between RRSP and TFSA?

 When comparing TFSAs (Tax-Free Savings Accounts) and RRSPs (Registered Retirement Savings Plan) people like to say the latter is like the greying dad, while the former is the trendy youngster getting all the attention.
-Introduced in 2009, TFSAs quickly built up a loyal following as a flexible option to save – for anything; not just for retirement.
-TFSAs are younger, flexible and living for today, if you will.
+Introduced in 2009, TFSAs quickly built up a loyal following as a flexible option to save – for anything, not just for retirement.
+TFSAs are younger, flexible and living for today if you will.

 RRSPs, on the other hand, have been around since the late 1950s and were designed specifically for the purpose of building a nest egg for those golden years.
-They are a long-term savings vehicle not intended for near-term savings goals like a car, vacations, or real estate.
+They are long-term savings vehicle not intended for near-term savings goals like a car, vacations, or real estate.
 Withdrawals from an RRSP trigger taxes to discourage you from removing your money before retirement age, as opposed to a TFSA where withdrawals trigger zero tax.

 Tax advantage: TFSA vs. RRSP